 How will my money grow in my tax-deferred account?

-Ok, so you are ready to start contributing to a tax-deferred account.
+Ok, so you are ready to start contributing to a tax-deferred account so you can reduce your taxable income.
 But once you begin contributing to a tax-deferred account, don’t let your money just sit there!
 Start learning how investing works so you can maximize your investments earning potential.

-If you are enrolled in an employer's plan, your company probably works with some type of investment brokerage firm to house their employer-sponsored retirement plan.
+If you partake in an employer's plan, your company probably works with some type of investment brokerage firm to house their employer-sponsored retirement plan.
 You get to decide which investments to buy (usually mutual funds) with your contributions.

 How will tax-deferred contributions affect my paycheck?

 Let’s take someone who is single with no dependents.
 Their gross pay is $50,000 a year.
 If they contribute nothing to their tax-deferred accounts, they would fall into the 22% tax bracket based on their income.
-(Which is the current tax bracket if you earn anywhere from $39,476 to $84,200).
+(Which is the current tax bracket if you earn anywhere from $41,775-$89075).

 Here in the United States, we have a progressive tax system.
 This simply means that portions of your income are taxed at different rates.
 You won’t be paying 22% on all $50,000.
-Using the 2019 tax rate, the first $9,700 will be taxed at 10%.
+Using the 2022 tax rate, the first $10,275 or less will be taxed at 10%.

 But, despite the progressive tax system, because of this person's lack of contributions to tax-deferred accounts, their entire $50,000 salary is subject to tax.